Things to know about the best treatment for tendonitis

-If you have tendonitis/tendinitis symptoms, the best treatment is RICE protocol.
+If you have tendonitis/tendinitis symptoms, the best treatment is the RICE protocol.
 It means that you should immediately follow rest, ice, compression, and elevation.

 - Rest: To provide rest to that tendon and limit the movements of that limb to expedite the healing process.
 Avoid heavy or any activity that causes pain.